Legion (TV series): Design

 Though he put little thought into the aesthetics of the series when writing the pilot, as a director Hawley wanted the series to be highly stylized, describing his vision for it as "a 1964 Terence Stamp movie".
 It was not feasible to literally translate Bill Sienkiewicz's iconic artwork of the character to the screen, and Hawley wanted the series to have "its own visual aesthetic to it, and part of that is being a story kind of out of time and out of place".
 He stated that "the design of a show has to have its own internal logic", and compared this sensibility to the series Hannibal, which he said was "a great example of something that had this almost fetishistic beauty to everything that you saw, whether it was food or violence."
 Hawley elaborated that the design choice of 60s British films came about because "this whole show is not the world, it's David's experience of the world.
 He's piecing his world together from nostalgia and memory and the world becomes that."

-Production

-Pilot
+Filming

 Filming for the pilot took place in Vancouver, with Hawley directing and Dana Gonzales serving as cinematographer.
 With the series order, the rest of the first season were set to also film in Vancouver, with Craig Wrobleski also working as a cinematographer.
 Both Gonzales and Wrobleski previously worked with Hawley on Fargo.
 The pilot featured a large amount of in-camera effects, which Hawley admitted would be a challenge for the series' directors to maintain, given he had 21 days to film the pilot, but the subsequent episodes were only scheduled 8 days of filming each.
 Some of these shoots ultimately had to be extended to 10 or 11 days filming to meet Hawley's vision.
+For the second season, the series relocated its production to California to take advantage of tax incentives provided by the California Film Commission under its "Program 2.0" initiative.